Jorge de Menezes

-Jorge de Menezes (c.
+Jorge de Menezes (also spelt Meneses) (c.
 1498 – 1537) was a Portuguese explorer.
 Due to a monsoon, he was forced to reside in Versya, posited by Pieter Anton Tiele as Waisai, between 1526 and 1527.
 Menezes called the region Ilhas dos Papuas, though the name of "Papua" was already known at the time.
 Yet he was still the first European to go ashore and thus credited with the European discovery of New Guinea.

 Biography

 As a nobleman, he was possibly the "D. Jorge de Meneses" present at the His Most Faithful Majesty's Council of Manuel I of Portugal in 1518 and 1519.
 In 1526, Menezes traveled to Brunei, detailing the city as being fortified by a brick wall and having a moderate number of notable buildings.
 His visit opened a new route to the Moluccas, becoming the favored course to Ternate.
 Successor to Antonio de Brito, Menezes was the Portuguese Governor of the Moluccas from 1527 until 1530, residing in Ternate.
 On 22 August 1526, he left Portuguese Malacca with 100 men to take his post but was sidetracked by a monsoon, leading to his discovery of New Guinea; he arrived in Ternate on 31 May 1527.